SenYan1999/IsotonicDataAugmentation/README.md

 # CODE for *Isotonic Data Augmentation For Knowledge Distillation*

-Here is the code for the paper *Don't Parrot the Expert : Soft Label Correction in Knowledge Distillation*
+Here is the code for the paper *Isotonic Data Augmentation For Knowledge Distillation*

 ## Train Teacher Model